www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

     * [ ] Maven repo binaries.
     * [ ] Do not keep its history.
 Only use 1 commit for this repo.
 # Done Tasks
+* [o] Get RISC-V server working again.
+  -> I cannot get an installation via newly flashed SD cards working.
+  In the past this worked without issues and was quick.
 * [x] Warning in logs: `Corrupted STDOUT by directly writing to native stream in forked JVM 1.
 See FAQ web page and the dump file /home/splitcells/Documents/projects/net.splitcells.martins.avots.support.system/public/net.splitcells.network/projects/net.splitcells.gel.ui/target/surefire-reports/2025-01-19T21-43-07_716-jvmRun1.dumpstream`
   -> This is caused by Playwright, which can be seen in the dumpstream.
 It causes performance problems, but nothing can be done, except for updating playwright to a more stable version.
 * [x] Fix RISCV test server.